White Admiral (Limenitis camilla)

 The White Admiral is a true woodland butterfly preferring shadier woodland than most butterfly species where its larvae feed on the straggly growth of Honeysuckle (Lonicera periclymenum) in the dappled shade of trees.
 The butterfly is continuing to expand its range in Britain.
 (For further details on this species see http://www.butterfly-conservation.org/).

-Status over the last 20 years is Stable with a decrease of -21.8%
+Status over the last 20 years is Stable with a change of -33.9%

-Status over the last 10 years is Stable with a decrease of -45.9%
+Status over the last 10 years is Stable with a change of 4.0%

 This chart shows the average number of butterflies seen on transects between Arpil and October across all sites (fitted values from a Generalised Additive Model).
 The blue line gives average counts over the full BMS series (1976 to date) and the red line gives the average for the last year.